Xiao Liu (Leo)

 image

 I am a senior Computer Science Ph.D student and I work with Prof. Heni Ben Amor at Interactive Robotics Lab in School of Computing and Augmented Intelligence at Arizona State University.
-My research is focusing on Differentiable Bayesian Filters, Representation Learning, and their applications in Robot Learning and Human-robot Interaction (HRI).
-Several publications of my research are/were shown at ICRA, IROS, and CoRL.
-I also work as a Research Data Scientist for a Phoenix and Seattle based start-up company, RadiusAI.
-Feel free to check my CV for more details.
+My research is focusing on Robot Learning, Representation Learning, and their applications in Embodied AI and Human-robot Interaction (HRI).
+Several publications of my research are/were shown at CoRL, ICRA, and IROS.
+I recently worked on a diffusion-based policy from a Bayesian perspective.
+Currently, my research interests have shifted towards exploring methods to empower large language models (LLMs) to operate as reasoning system and distill knowledge for robot learning.
+Feel free to check my curriculum vitae for more details.

 Work Experiences